Climate change in Wisconsin: Agriculture

 The multibillion-dollar dairy business in Wisconsin, which provides more than half of the state's agriculture revenue, may suffer as a result of the changing environment.
 Cows consume less and make less milk when the temperature rises.
 Crops may face obstacles as a result of climate change, but it may also help them in certain ways; the overall effect is unknown.
 Longer frost-free growing seasons and increased CO_{2} concentrations in the atmosphere would boost soybean and wheat harvests in an average year.
 Summers that are becoming increasingly hot are expected to lower maize yields.
 Much of Wisconsin will likely experience 5 to 10 more days per year with temperatures exceeding 95 °F in 70 years than it does now.
 Crop output would also be harmed by more severe droughts or floods.

 Much like Wisconsin's tourism industry, agriculture also relies on predictable seasonal changes.
 Because of climate change, Wisconsin's seasonal cycles are becoming more and more unpredictable.
 The livelihoods of Wisconsin farmers are affected by the unpredictable weather changes every day.
 In addition to the livelihoods of farmers being affected by climate change in Wisconsin, the increased temperatures and precipitation threaten food security.
 Although a longer growing season sounds beneficial to food security, in reality, the warmer temperatures and increased precipitation are stressful to crops and animals.

 Planting and harvesting crops will prove to be much more challenging due to the increase in precipitation.
 Soil erosion will increase and lead to larger amounts of polluted runoff.
 Polluted runoff could then in turn affect the water quality much like flooding and harm living beings.

-The warmer temperatures and increases rainfall in the summer months are not the only factor contributing to climate changes affect on agriculture.
+The warmer temperatures and increases rainfall in the summer months are not the only factor contributing to climate change's effect on agriculture.
 The winter months in Wisconsin are also becoming warmer.
 The rise in temperature throughout those winter months allows microorganisms in the soil more time to break down the nutrient-rich organic matter that is found in the soil.